dapr/docs/daprdocs/content/en/developing-applications/integrations/cloud-providers/authenticating-azure.md

 - OpenSSL (included by default on all Linux and macOS systems, as well as on WSL)
 - The scripts below are optimized for a bash or zsh shell

-> If you haven't already, log in to Azure first using the Azure CLI:
+> If you haven't already, start by logging in to Azure using the Azure CLI:
 >
 > ```sh
 > # Log in Azure